The Twin Sets of Kehilot Moshe contain wonderful and unique illustrations, which feature rare examples of Jewish self-representation

 There’s nothing like discovering a rare, hidden masterpiece, right under your nose…

 The Kehilot Moshe publication of 1724 was a celebrated achievement in its day.
-In the year 2020, any remaining volumes and complete sets of this mikraot gedolot, or rabbinic bible, are considered rare treasures in the world of biblical intellectual history and Jewish printmaking.
+These days, any remaining volumes and complete sets of this mikraot gedolot, or rabbinic bible, are considered rare treasures in the world of biblical intellectual history and Jewish printmaking.
 Of all the remaining copies, The Twin Sets of Kehilot Moshe represent a special category as pre-ordered special runs.

 Unlike the other copies with woodblock title initials, the Twin Sets’ title registers were left blank.
 The folios were removed from the press, and passed along to artists for illustration.
 The unprinted areas in the Twin Sets were completed as a special project, probably a commission.